ihmeuw/pcv-impact/readme.md

 5. graph.r

    Function that produces a time series graph from the results of its.r, bma.r or cpbma.r.
    Inputs:
-   * data     - data table object in 'output' format (see below)
-   * outcome  - character. name of the outcome variable
-   * title
-   * xlab
-   * ylab
-   * annotation
+   * itsOutput - list. standard output from its.r

    Outputs:
    * p - a ggplot graph